MortenBjerre/MortenBjerre.github.io/index.md

 Here, the divide is much more stark than the Mean Scale Score would indicate.
 As of 2019, while most of the western/northern zip codes have more than 33% of students exceeding the standards, the eastern/southern zip codes have typically under 17%, a more than two-fold difference.

 ### Standard met

+Time sliding choropleth showing percentage of students meeting the standards.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->
   <iframe src="/images/TimeSlider_per_met.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>